Peer Effects in Labor Market Training: Data and Sample Selection

-The key outcomes of my analysis are individual employment and earnings after program start.
-They are described in Panel C of Table \ref{tab:descr_cl_il}.
-I consider different employment outcomes which inform about how fast a program participant found a job and how stable their employment was in the years following program participation.
-Concretely, look at job search duration and at total employment\footnote{I consider all types of employment.
+The key outcomes of my analysis are individual employment and earnings (Panel C of Table \ref{tab:descr_cl_il}).\footnote{As it is common in the literature on labor market training (e.g. \citealp{Lechner2011}), outcomes are measured at the beginning of program start because the end of the course is endogenous.} I consider job search duration after program start and total employment\footnote{I consider all types of employment.
 This includes regular, part-time and so-called marginal employment.
-The term marginal employment refers to small-scale employment, so-called mini jobs - according to §8 SGB IV and §7 SGB V.} up to 60 months after program start, both measured in days.
-Since I observe the labor market status of program participants with daily precision, I also study the effects of peer quality on employment more dynamically by considering individual employment probabilities in each month after program start.
-Figure \ref{fig:avg_emp_alo} shows the average employment by program type, up to 60 months after program start.
+The term marginal employment refers to small-scale employment, so-called mini jobs - according to §8 SGB IV and §7 SGB V. The job search duration is censored at the end of the observation period.} up to 60 months after program start -- a proxy for employment stability.
+I also study the effects of peer quality on employment more dynamically by considering individual employment probabilities in each month after program start.
+Appendix Figure \ref{fig:avg_emp_alo} shows the average employment rate by program type, up to 60 months after program start.
 Average employment is below 20 percent directly after the program starts and increases to about 65 to 70 percent after around 40 months.
-The employment rate takes different paths depending on the program type.
-Retraining programs which have the longest planned duration are characterized by the slowest increase but ultimately reach the highest level of employment.
-Because jobseekers in these programs are working toward a vocational degree, there is a particularly high incentive to stay in the program until completion.
-This can be observed by the yearly kinks.
+The employment rate increases faster for shorter programs, partially explained by shorter lock-in effects\footnote{The literature evaluating the overall effectiveness of such programs, documents such lock-in effects.
+See e.g., \cite{McCall2016}.}